-- (1) How do SENIOR LEADERS set organisational VISION and VALUES?
-How do SENIOR LEADERS deploy your organisation's VISION and VALUES through your LEADERSHIP SYSTEM, to the WORKFORCE, to KEY Suppliers and PARTNERS, and to CUSTOMERS, and other STAKEHOLDERS as appropriate?
-How do SENIOR LEADERS' personal actions reflect a commitment to the organisation's VALUES? - (2) How do SENIOR LEADERS personally promote an organisational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOUR? - (3) HOW do SENIOR LEADERS create a SUSTAINABLE organisation?
-How do SENIOR LEADERS create an environment for organisation PERFORMANCE improvement, the accomplishment of your MISSION and STRATEGIC OBJECTIVES, INNOVATION, competitive or role model PERFORMANCE leadership, and organisational agility?
-How do they create an environment for organisational and WORKFORCE LEARNING?
+- a.
+Vision and Values - (1) How do senior leaders set organisational vision and values?
+How do senior leaders deploy your organisation's vision and values through your leadership system, to the workforce, to key suppliers and partners, and to customers, and other stakeholders as appropriate?
+How do senior leaders' personal actions reflect a commitment to the organisation's values? - (2) How do senior leaders personally promote an organisational environment that fosters, requires, and results in legal and ethical Behaviour? - (3) HOW do senior leaders create a sustainable organisation?
+How do senior leaders create an environment for organisation Performance improvement, the accomplishment of your mission and strategic objectives, innovation, competitive or role model Performance leadership, and organisational agility?
+How do they create an environment for organisational and workforce learning?
 How do they develop and enhance their personal leadership skills?
-How do they participate in organisational LEARNING, in succession planning, and in the development of future organisational leaders? - b.
-Communication and Organisational Performance - (1) How do SENIOR LEADERS communicate with, and engage the entire WORKFORCE?
-How do SENIOR LEADERS encourage frank, two-way communication throughout the organisation?
-How do SENIOR LEADERS communicate KEY decisions?
-How do SENIOR LEADERS take an active role in reward and recognition programmes to reinforce HIGH PERFORMANCE and a CUSTOMER and business focus? - (2) How do senior Leaders create a focus on action to accomplish the organisation's objectives, improve performance, and attain its vision?
+How do they participate in organisational learning, in succession planning, and in the development of future organisational leaders? - b.
+Communication and Organisational Performance - (1) How do senior leaders communicate with, and engage the entire workforce?
+How do senior leaders encourage frank, two-way communication throughout the organisation?
+How do senior leaders communicate key decisions?
+How do senior leaders take an active role in reward and recognition programmes to reinforce high performance and a customer and business focus? - (2) How do senior leaders create a focus on action to accomplish the organisation's objectives, improve performance, and attain its vision?
 What performance measures do senior leaders regularly review to identify needed actions?
 How do senior leaders include a focus on creating and balancing value for customers and other stakeholders in their organisational performance expectations?